 1974: After its release in January, “Takin’ Care of Business” by Bachman-Turner Overdrive entered the Billboard Hot 100.
 The single reached #12 and spent a total of twenty weeks on on the chart, longer than any other single by the band.

-1976: Queen released “You’re My Best Friend,” the second single from their fourth LP, A Night at the Opera.
+1976: Queen released “You’re My Best Friend,” the second single from their fourth studio album, A Night at the Opera.

 1985: Simple Minds made their breakthrough in North America when their single “Don’t You (Forget About Me)” reached #1 in the US.
 Featured in the critically acclaimed John Hughes film The Breakfast Club, the song also was a #1 hit in Canada, and it was the Scottish band’s first UK top 10 single, reaching #7.

-1991: R.E.M. achieved their first #1 album in the US with with their seventh LP, Out of Time.
-It had become their first #1 on the UK chart in March and was a worldwide top 5 hit.
+1991: R.E.M. achieved their first #1 album in the US with with their seventh studio album, Out of Time.
+It had become the band’s first #1 on the UK chart in March and was a worldwide top 5 hit.

 1998: Coldplay’s first public release, an EP titled Safety, was released by the band.
 Originally intended as a demo for record companies, only about fifty copies of the three-track EP made it to stores, as most were given away to record companies and their friends and families.